 The edit CSS feature brings up another pane with the css code inside.
 You will also see, and be able to edit multiple linked styles, and any changes you make will be shown automatically.
 This is especially awesome because there’s no need to save, and upload and refresh, you can see it right there in the browser window.
 If you are happy, just copy the code into your actual stylesheet and save.
 One problem I have is that searching in the code doesn’t always work for me.
 If you don’t know the code too well this is a big problem, you will spend a lot of time searching in this case.
 A feature to upload via ftp would be nice, although one that’s not very sorely missed, at least by me.

 One of my other favorite features is actually a very simple one, the resize feature.
 This enables you to resize the window to any resolution, making cross-resolution development a cinch.
 You can input some common presets for use in the future, or resize to a given value at any time.
 Since I have a widescreen laptop this is an invaluable tool which I use to check for the standard 1024×768 compatibility.

 The outline menu is also very useful for selecting and highlighting various parts of a page.
 Outlining depreciated elements, headings, links and so on may also help you in debugging, or helping you arrange your page in the fashion you want to.
 Apart from my favorites shown here there really are many features you could use as a developer, this tool has made my life so much simpler.

-One awesome feature would be the interaction with the popular addon named IE tab.
+One awesome feature would be the interaction with the popular addon named [NO LONGER WORKS] IE tab.
 This addon enables you to view a page with the Internet Explorer engine in Firefox, again, very helpful for catching and correcting those annoying problems with IE. It would be nice if Web Developer worked with this addon, showing you all the info as it does with the Mozilla engine.
 Overall one of my favorite addons is this though and I heartily recommend it to any developer.